Photo Credit: Astrid Duenkelmann, MPIfG

 The Political Economy of Competition Law

-In a paper recently published in Socio-Economic Review, which is drawn from the book project, I explain why anti-dominance rules are now more intensively enforced in the European Union compared to the United States, in contrast to the pattern at mid-century.
-Using a combination of historical analysis of legal developments and empirical analysis of the pattern of enforcement and judicial review, I show that industrial policy, business capture, and the relative power of economists cannot fully account for the divide.
-American and European antitrust policy is structured by distinct competition paradigms which have been institutionalized by courts through case law.
+In one article, published in Socio-Economic Review, I explain why anti-dominance rules are now more intensively enforced in the European Union compared to the United States.
+I argue that American and European antitrust policy is structured by distinct competition paradigms which have been institutionalized by courts through case law.
 In the United States, a laissez-faire jurisprudential regime has blocked or discouraged anti-monopoly enforcement.
 In Europe, an ordoliberal jurisprudential regime has facilitated a more intensive enforcement program.
 In highlighting how case law structures regulatory paradigms, the analysis shows that courts can contribute to both ideational continuity and change in economic policy.

 European Politics and Public Policy